VIB-PSB/ksrates/doc/source/usage.rst

     Using multiple threads to parallelize the analysis will reduce the compute time.
 The ``--n-threads`` option configures the number of threads to use (set this according to your available resources, i.e. CPUs/cores; we recommend a value around 10 and thus the use of a compute cluster).

-    The output files are generated in the directory ``ortholog_distributions``, e.g. the first command generates the output file ``ortholog_distributions/wgd_asparagus_elaeis/asparagus_elaeis.ks.tsv``.
-Species names will be in case-insensitive alphabetical order.
+    The output files are generated in the directory ``ortholog_distributions``, e.g. the first command generates the file ``ortholog_distributions/wgd_asparagus_elaeis/asparagus_elaeis.ks.tsv``.
+The two species names are in case-insensitive alphabetical order.

 6. Estimate the mode and associated standard deviation for each ortholog *K*:sub:`S` distribution::